webmaster-vadf/shop-chat-agent/README.md

 **Protected Customer Data**

-Apps that use the Customer Account MCP server must comply with Shopify’s [protected customer data requirements](https://shopify.dev/docs/apps/launch/protected-customer-data).
-Specifically, your app needs "Level 2" protected customer data permissions.
+Apps that use the Customer Account MCP server must comply with Shopify's [protected customer data requirements](https://shopify.dev/docs/apps/launch/protected-customer-data).
+Your app will need:

-To request these permissions:
+* Protected customer data (Level 1) access
+* Protected customer field (Level 2) access for specific data fields (name, email, phone, address)

+Note: While developing with a development store, access to protected customer data will be automatically granted.
+However, when preparing to publish your app, you'll need to:

-* Log in to your Shopify Partners dashboard.
+1. Log in to your Shopify Partners dashboard
-* Navigate to Apps and select your app under the Developer Dashboard apps tab.
+2. Navigate to Apps and select your app under the Developer Dashboard apps tab
-* Click API access requests.
+3. Click API access requests
-* Click Request access under the Protected customer data section.
-* Provide a clear reason for requesting each data field (name, email, phone, address).
+4. Request access for both Level 1 (Protected customer data) and Level 2 (Protected customer fields)

+You'll need to provide reasons for accessing each data field during the app review process when publishing your app, but this is not required during development.

 **Update your app's TOML file**
 ```toml